Skip to content

 Your glucose response is shaped by at least five factors:

-- Stress, sleep, and exercise state.
-A stressful day can raise baseline glucose independent of food, and poor sleep is associated with increased insulin resistance.
+• Stress, sleep, and exercise state.
+A stressful day can raise baseline glucose independent of food, and one week of sleep restricted to five hours a night measurably reduced insulin sensitivity in healthy men (Diabetes, 2010).

 How do glucose spikes affect your health?

-- Inflammation via glycation.
-High glucose drives the formation of Advanced Glycation End-products (AGEs), which activate the RAGE receptor — a pathway research links to cardiovascular disease, neurodegeneration, and accelerated ageing.
+• Inflammation via glycation.
+High glucose drives the formation of Advanced Glycation End-products (AGEs), which activate the RAGE receptor — a pro-inflammatory pathway reviewed as a contributor to cardiovascular disease (Int J Mol Sci, 2025).
+The AGE–RAGE literature is built on diabetes, obesity, renal failure, and normal ageing, not on post-meal peaks in healthy adults.

-Someone eating “healthy” whole-grain bread, fruit, and oat milk may spend hours a day in a spiked state without ever feeling it.
-A CGM makes the invisible visible — and therefore changeable.
+Someone eating “healthy” whole-grain bread, fruit, and oat milk may spend hours a day with glucose well above their own baseline without ever feeling it.
+A CGM makes that visible — and therefore changeable.
+It does not make it abnormal: rises above 140 mg/dL after a meal occur in people with entirely normal metabolism, and reading them as damage is the single most common way this tool gets misused.

 Why does standard nutrition advice fail so many people?